 Conversely, differences in resource demand and acquisition rate may drive between-treatment variation in species responses.
 Phosphorous enrichment, for example, may disproportionately increase the abundance of legume species through elevated rates of nitrogen fixation.
 Generally, more specialized patterns of resource use are likely to produce greater dimensionality in community response.

-Here, we aim to determine how experimental addition of multiple mineral nutrients resource limitation drives changes in species composition across the Nutrient Network.
-Specifically, we assess the dimensionality of community change.
+Here, we aim to determine how experimental addition of multiple mineral nutrients drives changes in species composition across the Nutrient Network.
+Specifically, we assess the dimensionality of community response to single nutrient fertilization.
 Do species tend to show consistent responses to fertilization treatment, across all treatment types?

 Methods: